 - The water filter kit is an unnecessary expense.
 The filters cost too much and the filter device itself takes up room inside the water tank that could best be used for coffee.
 We leave it out and use water filtered in a Brita pitcher.
 If you make only a couple of cups of coffee a day, by all means leave the filter device in the tank.
 If you are a heavy coffee drinker, take it out and use pitcher-filtered water instead – otherwise you will have to replace these expensive filters more often than the recommended 60-days.

 - Keurig recommends the old vinegar solution trick for de-scaling when the descale warning shows up but I find it inadequate because we have well water and it is very hard water.
-Every month we use Dezcal (available here on Amazon) and are very happy with the way it de-scales and cleans the machine.
+Every month we use Dezcal (available here on Amazon Urnex Dezcal Activated Scale Remover, 3 Boxes of 4-packs) and are very happy with the way it de-scales and cleans the machine.
 I suppose it would depend how much coffee you brew in a month, and we brew a LOT.

-- We never successfully made acceptable iced-tea or coffee with iced-tea/iced-coffee K-cups on ANY K-cup brewer and I avoid these like the plague.
-Other people seem to have good success with them, but we don’t but you may want to give them a try.
+- I never cared for the iced-tea or coffee made with iced-tea/iced-coffee K-cups on ANY K-cup brewer and I don’t use them, but other people seem to have pretty good success with them and you may want to give them a try.